winitzki/scall/tutorial/programming_dhall.md

 This is a general property of free FM-typeclass instances.
 The constructor of a free FM-typeclass instance is always a monad.

 The free functor construction is useful because it can convert any type constructor to a functor.
-After that, we may apply another free construction that requires its base type constructor to be already a functor (such as the free filterable or the free monad constructions shown earlier).
+After that, we may apply another free construction that requires its base type constructor to be already a functor (such as the free filterable, the free monad, or the free applicative constructions shown in this chapter).

 What if we take a type constructor `F` that is already a functor and compute `FreeFunctor F`?
 It turns out that the resulting functor is equivalent to `F`.